 — Fagor America (@FagorAmerica) August 10, 2017

-Here’s a dose of refreshment for your Buddha bowl recipes.
-This tropical buddha bowl has tons of island flavor.
-It has diced pineapples, dried tart cherries, and the juice of limes.
+Here’s a dose of refreshment for your collection of Buddha bowl recipes.
+This tropical version has tons of island flavor.
+The recipe uses diced pineapples, dried tart cherries, and fresh limes to get that summery, tropical flavor you’re looking for.

 Tip: Don’t forget to swap the shrimp for black beans for a more vegan-friendly recipe.

 Here’s another Buddha bowl recipe you can try.
-Press play on the video below:
+Press play in the video below: